The Pros & Cons of Selling Your House at Auction

 If you go ahead and put your property up for auction, the initial steps will be similar to that of an estate agent; photographs and advertising.
 The catalogue of properties for your auction will be distributed months before the event date, giving people plenty of time to clap eyes on your property.

-Pros of selling your house at auction
+Advantages of selling your house at auction

 There is no denying that selling your home at auction can present a quick and easy sale, and there are other aspects of auctions that make them suitable for some property sellers.
-Typically, if you have a home in need of some serious renovation, auctions are a good place to sell as buyers are actively seeking project properties.
+Typically, if you have a home in need of some serious renovation, auctions are a good place to sell as interested buyers are actively seeking project properties.

 Similarly, homes with legal implications or unique properties often sell more readily at auction compared to the traditional market.